Please note: This year we are pleased to offer a reduced residency application fee of $10.00 in consideration of the economic hardships writers face.

 Financial AssistanceThe Eyrie cannot offer financial assistance for the residencies.

-Residency Calendar & OptionsThis is the fourth year of residencies offered at The Eyrie, beginning as follows:
+Residency Calendar & OptionsThis is the fifth year of residencies offered at The Eyrie, beginning as follows:

 September - (two weeks: September 1st - 14th / September 17th - 30th or, 1 month: September 1st - 30th*

 Given the choice, we would charge no fees at all.
-We’ve tried to make the fees as modest as our situation allows, with recognition of the economic hardships many writers face.
+We’ve tried to make the fee as modest as our situation allows, with recognition of the economic hardships many writers face.

 - A cover page with your name, address, telephone number, and e-mail.
 The cover page and the page with double spaced paragraph about yourself are the only pages that should be identified with your name.
 Manuscripts are blind reviewed.